timeplus-io/docs/docs/usecases.md

 There are other ways to get similar results, with more verbose queries

-1. We can apply a global aggregation for data in recent 1 hour window. `select sum(amount) from trips where end_time > date_sub(now(), 1h)`
+1. We can apply a global aggregation for data in a recent 1 hour window. `select sum(amount) from trips where end_time > date_sub(now(), 1h)`

 2. The other solution is to use hop window aggregation.
-Similar to the `tumble` window in [S-DOWNSAMPLING](#s-downsampling) ,the data are grouped per a fixed size time window, such a hour.
+Similar to the `tumble` window in [S-DOWNSAMPLING](#s-downsampling) ,the data are grouped per a fixed size time window, such an hour.
 Tumble windows are not overlapped to each other, so it's ideal for downsampling without data duplication (for example, for `count` aggregation, no data will be counted twice) For hop window, it will be shifted to the left or right(past or future in the timeline) with a sliding step.
 For example, the following query will use the hop window to get total revenue for the past 1 hour, the result will be sent out every second. `select window_start,window_end, sum(amount) from hop(trips,end_time,1s,1h) group by window_start,window_end`

 ###  S-SESSION: analyzing activities with active sessions {#s-session}

-**Use Case:** the analyst wants to track the daily movement of the cars.
+**Use Case:** The analyst wants to track the daily movement of the cars.
 The sensors on the cars report data every second while the engine is started, and report data every half an hour when the engine is off.
-If the server doesn't receive the data for a running car for 5 seconds, the car is considered as disconnected.
+If the server doesn't receive the data for a running car for 5 seconds, the car is considered disconnected.
 We can run the following query to show the  trip distances for each running cars

 ```sql
 SELECT cid,window_start,window_end,max(total_km)-min(total_km) AS trip_km